 Returns the last item within a list

-A list of values if created from the item property referenced
+A list of values is created from the item property referenced.
+Useful for extracting e.g. all email addresses for every contact in a list.

 Ensures no duplicate items exist